AlishbaQasim285/Calculator/README.md

 # Calculator
 A calculator is an electronic device or software tool used to perform mathematical calculations.
+It can handle basic arithmetic operations like addition, subtraction, multiplication, and division, as well as more complex functions such as square roots, percentages, and trigonometry.
+Calculators are widely used in schools, offices, and homes for quick and accurate problem-solving.
+They come in various forms, from simple handheld devices to advanced scientific and graphing models.